Are you planning to scale your e-commerce business? Or any online business, for that matter? Email marketing is vital.

 In terms of running an e-commerce store, email marketing can make a difference in profitability in customer acquisition.
 From nurturing leads, holiday promotions, and loyalty programs, email marketing plays a crucial role throughout your entire e-commerce customer journey.

-In this post, we’ll walk you through eight practical email marketing tips that you can use to boost your revenue:
+In this post, we’ll walk you through eight practical ecommerce email marketing tips that you can use to boost your revenue:

 1. Grow your email list